tracehound/tracehound/docs/rfc/0002-Argos.md

 These signals are invisible to the existing architecture.

-This RFC introduces **tracehound-sentinel**: a **non-authoritative, observation-only** layer that produces **behavioral signals** for external consumption.
+This RFC introduces **tracehound-argos**: a **non-authoritative, observation-only** layer that produces **behavioral signals** for external consumption.

-> Sentinel does not detect threats.
-Sentinel produces signals that MAY be consumed by external detectors.
+> argos does not detect threats. argos produces signals that MAY be consumed by external detectors.

 ---